CCML-UCONN/CHEG-5395-4995/DFT/QE/Adsorption/README.md

 Sideview of CO on the HCP site of Pt(111)
 </center>
 <center><img src="HCP_CO_top.png" alt="window" style="width: 400px;"/><br>
-topviewof CO on the HCP site of Pt(111)
+Topview of CO on the HCP site of Pt(111)
 </center>

 Make sure to save the new .traj file via `Ctrl + S`.
 No matter what name you new .traj file you saved, you should change the following line in `qe-opt.py` script accordingly.